algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 This is a pilot project that we would like to expand in the future, but for now we are interested in creating the opportunity for a local live coding community of practice to grow in the West Midlands area.

 ### Do you provide expenses?
-Each projecft participant is supported by a £500 bursary which covers participation in five workshops and a final event.
+Each participant is supported by a £500 bursary which covers participation in five workshops and a final event.
 This bursary is expected to cover travel costs.

 ### When are we given the bursary?
 Participants will be given their bursary two installments, at the beginnig of the programme and towards the end of the programme